akhealth/RFP-IES-Milestone2/IES_MILESTONE2_RFP.md

 they or their family were eligible for, the Affordable Care Act made it easier for people to apply for and enroll in health care coverage.

 Eligibility determinations for MAGI Medicaid are made in ARIES.
-More information may be found [here](http://dpaweb.hss.state.ak.us/manuals/MAGI2/magi.htm#t=800_introduction_to_medicaid%2F800_introduction_to_medicaid.htm).
+Alaska's MAGI Medicaid Eligibility Manual may be found [here](http://dpaweb.hss.state.ak.us/manuals/MAGI2/magi.htm#t=800_introduction_to_medicaid%2F800_introduction_to_medicaid.htm).

 **Denali KidCare (DKC) aka State Children’s Health Insurance Program